LongwenShang/EBDM-normal/README.md

 ## 🔍 Introduction

-In many real-world scenarios such as drug development, access to individual-level patient data is limited.
-Researchers often only observe summary-level data—such as marginal proportions of demographic or risk variables across multiple studies.
-Estimating the dependency structure (i.e., the joint distribution) between two such binary variables is critical for realistic clinical trial simulations, but challenging under privacy constraints.

 In many real-world applications (e.g., drug development, biostatistics, federated learning), **individual-level data** are unavailable due to privacy concerns.
 Instead, researchers often only have access to **study-level summaries**, such as sample means, variances, and sizes.

 This package provides a **numerically stable, likelihood-based estimator** for correlation: